dsciitpatna/Hacktoberfest-open-hack-night/README.md

 # Hacktoberfest-open-hack-night 2020
 *Happy Hacking*
-Write hacktoberfest in your native language or local language
+Write hacktoberfest in your native language or local language in India

 haktoberfest